ybart/vinaigrette/README.md

 ## Usage

-TODO: Write usage instructions here

-Create a custom Sausage::Model subclass:
+Create a custom Sausage::Base subclass:

-    ...
+    class AnethSausage < Sausage::Base
+    end

-Add your attributes using 'attr_sausage':
+Add your attributes using `sausage_accessor`:

-    ...
+    # Simple string attribute
+    sausage_accessor :name, string

+    # With a default value
+    sausage_accessor :description, String, "Nothing here!"

+    # A Boolean
+    sausage_accessor :spicy?, "Boolean", false

+    # With support for callables
+    sausage_accessor :secret, String, lambda { something_secret }

+    # You can also create belongs_to associations:
+    sausage_accessor :sauce_id, Integer
+    belongs_to :sauce

-Use sausage_serialize method to include it in you ActiveRecord object:
+Use `sausage_serialize` method to include it in you `ActiveRecord` object:

     class SalmonDish < ActiveRecord::Base
         include Sausage::Serialize